 Running fitness is a combination of cardiovascular, aerobic, neuromuscular, and other aspects of fitness.
 Detraining affects each of those individually; the individual changes then compound to cause an overall loss of running fitness.
 Initially, the detraining effects are minor; after 3-4 weeks of no training, however, loss of fitness accelerates.

-Cardiovascular Affects of Detraining
+Cardiovascular Effects of Detraining

 Plasma volume can decrease with as little of two days of detraining, although it takes approximately twelve days for exercise stroke volume to significantly decrease.
 After twelve days off, maximum cardiac output also declines.
 These changes are small, though, until a longer period of time off of running.